alex-oleshkevich/zf-annotations/README.md

 ### Requirements
 * PHP >= 5.5.0

+### Please, note
+1. if you want to use Zend libraries from Zend Framework 2, use ~1.0 versions.
+Branch ~2.0 supports future versions of Zend Framework and may not be compatible with ZF 2.

+2. Since version 2.3 the module does not uses `zendframework/zend-code` as a backend and uses doctrine/annotations directrly.
+See [doctrine documentation](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/annotations.html) for more details and options.

 ### Installation

-* **NOTE:** if you want to use Zend libraries from Zend Framework 2, use ~1.0 versions.
-Branch ~2.0 supports future versions of Zend Framework and may not be compatible with ZF 2.*

 ##### Require via composer

 ```bash